Back to all posts

 This is the practical part.
 Before you even think about clicking “buy,” grab a tape measure.
 A full-body red light therapy bed is a significant piece of furniture, often requiring a footprint similar to a twin or full-sized bed.
 You’ll need to account for not only the device’s dimensions but also enough clearance to comfortably get in and out.
 Consider the room’s layout and how the bed will fit into your daily life.
 Will it have a dedicated spot in a home gym or wellness room, or does it need to fit into a multi-purpose space?
 Some great home gym design ideas can help you visualize how to integrate large equipment.
 Don’t forget to check the device’s weight and assembly requirements, as some units are extremely heavy and may need professional installation.

-How Bed Size Affects Session Efficiency
+How Bed Size Impacts Your Session Time

 The size of your device directly impacts how efficient your treatments will be.
 A larger, full-body bed is equipped with hundreds or even thousands of LEDs, allowing it to deliver a powerful, therapeutic dose of light to your entire body at once.
 This means you can complete a full session in as little as 10 to 20 minutes.
 Higher-quality beds with greater LED density often have higher irradiance, which helps the light energy penetrate deeper into your tissues for better results.